 Thank goodness there’s Podyssey.
 Podyssey is an app and an online community where podcast lovers discover, rate, recommend, and discuss their favorite podcast episodes.
 Their weekly newsletter Podyssey Picks does a way better job unearthing surefire ear gems from the rubble than I can on my own.

-Ok, it’s not the best, but Kim and I are pretty darn proud of it.
-It’s ours.
+Ok, this one’s not the best email newsletter.
+But Kim and I are pretty darn proud of it.
+Because it’s ours.